-By signing this form, the funding portal:
+By signing this form, the funding portal

-- undertakes to comply with all of the applicable conditions set out in National Instrument 45-110 Start-up Crowdfunding Registration and Prospectus Exemptions; - certifies that its platform is complete, ready for viewing in a test environment and designed to comply with the applicable conditions set out in National Instrument 45-110 Start-up Crowdfunding Registration and Prospectus Exemptions; - certifies that it has sufficient financial resources to continue its operations for at least the next 12 months; and - acknowledges that the securities regulatory authority or regulator of a jurisdiction may access the books and records relating to the carrying on of its activities and may conduct a compliance review.
+- undertakes to comply with all of the applicable conditions set out in National Instrument 45-110 Start-up Crowdfunding Registration and Prospectus Exemptions, - certifies that its platform is complete, ready for viewing in a test environment and designed to comply with National Instrument 45-110 Start-up Crowdfunding Registration and Prospectus Exemptions, - certifies that it has, or reasonably expects to have, sufficient financial resources to continue its operations for at least the next 6 months, and - acknowledges that the securities regulatory authority or regulator of a jurisdiction in which this form is submitted may access the books and records relating to the carrying on of its activities and may conduct a compliance review.

-On behalf of the funding portal, I certify that the statements made in this form including any attachments are true and complete.
+On behalf of the funding portal, I certify that t he st tatements made in this form, including any atta chments, are to rue and c complet e.

 Full legal name of funding portal:

+Signature of

-Signature of authorized individual: Date:
+authorized individual: Date:

 Print name of authorized individual:

 Position held:

-Telephone:

-E-mail:
+Telephone number:

+Email: